rammohanreddys/Kubestronaut/2.CKA/K8S-Security.md

    - Webhook → sends request data to external webhook → allow/deny.
 3. If none say "allow" → ❌ request is denied.

+**Note:**

+Multiple Authorization Modes allows cluster administrators to use more than one authorization mode to secure access to Kubernetes resources.
+When a user makes a request to the Kubernetes API server, each authorization mode is evaluated in order until one of them successfully authorizes or denies the request.
+If all modes fail, the request is denied.